 Progress report: November ‘24 (1/2)

-For this month, I’ve come up with a gaming challenge for myself (you might be able to guess what it is by my assassinations), which is why there are going to be two separate posts…
+For this month, I’ve come up with a gaming challenge for myself (you might be able to guess what it is by some of my assassinations), which is why there are going to be two separate posts…

 …or, well, at least I thought it was going to fit within November at first, but then things got busy.
 Most excitingly, I went to see a musical live on Sunday (the 10th)!
 It was the second musical I’ve ever seen live, but the first one I knew beforehand, so I was convinced I wanted to remember it for as long as I can.
 I felt so energized and ready to go… and before I noticed, another week has passed. ^^;;